The Cayley plane and String bordism: Cayley plane bundles

+This enables us to compute the characteristic classes of $\mrm{T}E$ from those of $\eta$ and $\mrm{T}Z$, e.g.:

-The characteristic classes of $\eta$, or rather their pullbacks to $\H^*(\BT,\ZZ)$, may be computed using the beautiful methods of \cite{borel-hirzebruch-1958} (see especially Theorem~10.7).
-For example, the pullbacks of the first Pontrjagin class $\p_1(\eta)$ and more generally the characteristic class $\s_I(\eta)$ are given by the formulas:
+The characteristic classes of $\eta$, or rather their pullbacks to $\H^*(\BT,\ZZ)$, may in turn be computed using the beautiful methods of Borel-Hirzebruch.
+To state their results precisely, we need to introduce some notation (see \cite[Ch.~1]{borel-hirzebruch-1958} for more detail).

+Let $V$ be the universal cover of the maximal torus $T$.
+Let $\Gamma$ be the unit lattice of $V$, i.e.\ the inverse image of the identity element of $T$.
+A real valued linear form on $V$ is called \emph{integral} if it takes integral values on $\Gamma$; the group of all such forms $\Hom(\Gamma,\ZZ)$ is naturally isomorphic to $\H^1(T,\ZZ)\iso\Hom(\pi_1(T),\ZZ)$.
+The adjoint representation of $T$ on the Lie algebra $\mathfrak{g}$ of $G$ is fully reducible, and there is a direct sum decomposition of $\mathfrak{g}$ into invariant subspaces: